NeuroDesk/neurodesk.github.io/content/en/developers/new_tools/add_tool.md

       <pre class="language-shell command-line" data-prompt="$"><code>cd recipes/newapp
       chmod +x build.sh
       ./build.sh -ds</code></pre>
+      NOTICE: if the README.md file was not edited in step 2 above, the container will not build!
    2. test running some commands within the container that should be available in your local docker container repository
    3. if your application requires a Matlab Runtime and you get an error about shared library "libmwlaunchermain.so" not found, check which version of the runtime was installed by the build script